ChopinSharp/cell-classifier/README.md

 # cell classifier
-Classify cells as normal, aggregated or segmented.
+Classify mitochondrias as normal, aggregated or segmented by means of deep classification netword and deep semantic segmentation network.